 - Program orientation days

-- Peer presentation of the company
+- Peer presentation by the company to the incoming cohort

 B. Weekly follow up meeting.

-You will be required to meet with mentors and people from the staff to analyze weekly progress and strategic plans, in order to facilitate the accomplishments of the goals by providing access to the right resources
+You will be required to meet with mentors and people from the staff to analyze weekly progress and strategic plans, in order to facilitate the accomplishments of the goals by providing access to the right resources.

-C. Mid term evaluation.
+C. Midpoint evaluation.

 D. Investment Immersion.

-A week for meeting investors, learning how to raise capital and, negotiate investment terms, among other fundraising topics.
+A week for meeting investors, learning how to raise capital, and negotiate investment terms, among other fundraising topics.